 The school Special Educational Needs Co-ordinator is Mrs Tracey Foster who can be contacted via the Academy reception

 The Governor with responsibility for SEND is Mr Dave Pruden

 Outwood Academy Bishopsgarth is committed to supporting children and young people to realise their ambitions by supporting them in making friends, staying safe and healthy and preparing them for adult life.
 High aspirations are crucial to success.
 From year 9 onwards in school, preparation for adulthood is an explicit element of conversations and the review process for children and young people with SEND.
 Discussions about longer term goals with a focus on strengths and capabilities and the outcomes that the young person wants to achieve.

-The SEN team within the school work in collaboration with the House Managers and Learning Mentors to provide appropriate support to ensure that children and young people with SEN or disabilities are able to move between phases of education and preparation for adulthood and independent living.
+The inclusion team within the school work in collaboration with the Learning Managers and outside agencies to provide appropriate support to ensure that children and young people with SEN or disabilities are able to move between phases of education and preparation for adulthood and independent living.

 All pupils have access to a broad and balanced curriculum.
 High expectations are placed on all pupils regardless of their prior attainment.
 Potential areas of difficulty are identified, and appropriate support is put in place to ensure that all pupils are able to work towards meeting their targets.
 Lesson planning will identify areas of difficulty and the appropriate steps that will be taken to remove these barriers to pupil achievement.